JonasLeonhard/JonasLeonhard/README.md

 <br>
 <br>

-*Note: this is a non exhaustive list of stuff i prefer using.
+*Note: this is a list of stuff i prefer using and would like to work with.
 There is alot of stuff i didn't put on the list, so just ask me about it.*
 <h3 align="left">
   💾 Languages:
 </h3>